-* Hotel guests will have in-and-out privileges, however non-hotel guests will have to pay a new valet parking fee each visit, even on the same day.
+* Hotel guests will have in-and-out privileges at the Linq, however non-hotel guests will have to pay a new valet parking fee each visit, even on the same day.

-In other words, let’s say you valet park at the Linq for a couple of hours to ride the High Roller.
-You’ll be charged $13 once you leave.
-Then let’s say you come back later in the night to eat at a restaurant on the Linq Promenade.
-You’ll get charged another $13.
+In other words, let’s say you valet park at the Linq for two hours to ride the High Roller.
+You’ll be charged $8 once you leave.
+Then let’s say you come back later in the night to eat at a restaurant on the Linq Promenade and stay another two hours.
+You’ll get charged another $8.